ecrespo/mcp-joke-server/.junie/guidelines.md

 - With pip/venv:
   - `pip install -e .[dev]`
   - `pytest -q`

+Notes:
+- The suite mocks network and file logging as needed; it is safe to run offline.
+- Coverage HTML is emitted to `htmlcov/` per `pytest.ini`.

 2) HTTP mocking strategy for `httpx`
 - Use one of: